mrinalmishra31/Uniquest/README.md

 ## 📢 License

-This project is a part of academic coursework and is for educational reference only.
+This project is part of my professional work experience and is shared solely for professional portfolio reference only.

 ---

+© 2025 | Created by Mrinal Mishra.